Stockton University: Campus

 In the 2010s, the university completed several major building projects and other initiatives.
 The new Campus Center opened its doors with a ribbon-cutting ceremony on May 7, 2011.
 The 154000 ft2 building was designed as a green, sustainable building which would be an inviting, inclusive, and exciting gathering place for the entire community.

 Stockton opened a new $39.5-million Unified Science Center with state-of-the-art equipment in September 2013.
-The 66350 ft2, three-story facility expands Stockton's School of Natural Sciences and Mathematics (NAMS), which graduates over 20 percent of all the math and science majors at New Jersey's public colleges and universities.
+The 66350 ft2, three-story facility expands Stockton's School of Natural Sciences and Mathematics (NAMS).

-Construction of the $33.2 million Unified Science Center 2 and a $15.2 million classroom building were completed in 2018, creating three sections of a new Academic Quad and entrance to the university.

 Seaview Resort

 In August 2010, as part of its expansion of its tourism and hotel management program in the School of Business, Stockton announced plans to purchase the nearby Seaview Resort & Golf Course.
 On September 1, 2010, Stockton completed the deal for $20 million.
 In 2010, Stockton established the Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism (LIGHT), part of the Stockton School of Business in Atlantic City at Stockton's Carnegie Center.

-In September 2011, the first students moved into Seaview, which was operated as a hotel by Dolce Hotels and Resorts, an international hospitality organization.
-The two golf courses were managed by Troon Golf.
-Students in Stockton's Hospitality and Tourism Management Studies program as well as other students lived there and worked and learned from top professionals in the hospitality and tourism field, which is integral to the Southern New Jersey economy.

 Stockton University officially completed the sale of the Stockton Seaview Hotel & Golf Club on July 31, 2018, to KDG Capital LLC of Florida for $21,070,000.
 The hotel retained the name Seaview Hotel & Golf Club.
 Dolce Hotels and Resorts by Wyndham will continue to manage the hotel while Troon will continue to operate the two 18-hole golf courses.